silaev/wms/README.md

 [![codecov](https://codecov.io/gh/silaev/wms/branch/master/graph/badge.svg)](https://codecov.io/gh/silaev/wms)

 #### Prerequisite
-- Java 11
+- Java 8
-- Docker v18.09.2 (was tested on this version)
+- Docker (was tested on version 18.09.2)
-- docker-compose v1.23.2 (compose file version: "3.7", was tested on this version) (if you'd prefer just Docker, see `Installing a 3 replica set MongoDB via just Docker`)

-Install a 3 replica set MongoDB via Docker-Compose, run in a terminal:
-- docker-compose -f docker-compose.yml up -d
-- docker-compose exec mongo1 /bin/sh -c "mongo --port 50001 < /scripts/init.js"
-See .travis.yml for more details

 #### General info
-The application lets:
+The application allows:
-- create new products with article verification (duplicate key error collection: wms.product index: article occurs while trying to insert products with identical id);
+- create new products with article verification (duplicate key error collection: wms.product index: article occurs while trying to insert products with an identical id);
 - find products dto(user's representation) by either name or brand (full equality, may be soften in ProductDao via clear DSL);
 - find all products (entity representation);
 - upload xlsx file (other formats are not currently supported) in order to update current product quantities.
     Matching is done by article and size.
-The products that are supposed to be patched but not present in MongoDB, are properly logged.
+The app informs about inconsistencies between the products that are supposed to be patched and MongoDB.
-    After uploading, files are kept in a storage.bulk-upload-path/userName folder until he next call is performed.
+    After uploading, files are kept in a storage.bulk-upload-path/userName folder and then removed when the next call is performed.
 - download product in xlsx format is not currently supported.

 #### Requirements to consider before using the app